-Note 1-Future products will to be included in Part II in a future revision of this specification.
+Note 1-Future products will be included in Part II in a future revision of this specification.

-1.4 This specification is the inch-pound companion to Specification C478M; therefore, no SI equivalents are presented in the specification.
+1.4 This specification is the SI companion to C478.

-Note 2-This specification is a manufacturing and purchase specification only and does not include requirements for backfill, or the relationship between field load conditions and the strength requirements of the manhole products and appurtenances.
+Note 2-This specification is a manufacturing and purchase specification only, and does not include requirements for backfill, or the relationship between field load conditions and the strength requirements of the manhole products and appurtenances.
 Experience has shown, however, that the successful performance of this product depends upon the proper selection of the product strength, type of foundation and backfill, and care in the field installation of the manhole products and connecting pipes.
 The owner of the project for which these products are specified herein is cautioned to require inspection at the construction site.